 It was founded in 1987 as a distributor of imported PBX products (telephone exchange directly connected to the public telephone network to handle internal calls), and two years later started its own production and sales.
 Over time, it began to launch its own telephone terminal equipment, and in 1996 it took its first steps outside China.

-Through different agreements with other companies such as IBM, 3Com, Siemens o Symantec, Huawei se va abriendo un hueco en el mercado de las telecomunicaciones hasta ser reconocido en la actualidad como el tercer productor de smartphones del mundo, tras Apple y Samsung.
+Through different agreements with other companies such as IBM, 3Com, Siemens o Symantec, Huawei se va abriendo un hueco en el mercado de las telecomunicaciones hasta ser reconocido en la actualidad como el tercer productor de smartphones del mundo, tras Apple and Samsung.

 Vocord es una empresa rusa developer and manufacturer of security systems based on machine vision and intelligent algorithms.
 Specialising in facial recognition technology, the purchase included technology patents and part of the company's development team.